Voice-over

-Voice-over (also known as off-camera or off-stage commentary) is a production technique used in radio, television, filmmaking, theatre, and other media in which a descriptive or expository voice that is not part of the narrative (i.e., non-diegetic) accompanies the pictured or on-site presentation of events.
+Voice-over (also known as off-camera or off-stage commentary) is a production technique used in radio, television, film, theatre, and other media in which a descriptive or expository voice provides verbal narration, accompanying the events of a narrative from outside the universe of the narrative or while breaking the fourth wall (i.e. non-diegetically).
 The voice-over is read from a script and may be spoken by someone who appears elsewhere in the production or by a specialist voice actor.
 Synchronous dialogue, where the voice-over is narrating the action that is taking place at the same time, remains the most common technique in voice-overs.
 Asynchronous, however, is also used in cinema.
 It is usually prerecorded and placed over the top of a film or video and commonly used in documentaries or news reports to explain information.

 Voice-overs are used in video games and on-hold messages, as well as for announcements and information at events and tourist destinations.
 It may also be read live for events such as award presentations.
 Voice-over is added in addition to any existing dialogue and is not to be confused with voice acting or the process of replacing dialogue with a translated version, the latter of which is called dubbing or revoicing.